Pyramids of Meroë: Pyramids and burials

 Securely identified pyramids are marked with bold text.

 Southern cemetery

-The southern cemetery was used for royal Kushite burials for the first two or three generations in the Meroitic period (270 BCE onwards).
+The southern cemetery was used for royal Kushite burials for the first two or three generations in the Meroitic period (270 BC onwards).
 The southern cemetery includes c.
 220 burials, at least 90 of which had superstructures.
 Of these 90, at least 24 were pyramids.
 The tombs in this cemetery have been heavily pillaged.